-LakeSPI results have provided valuable inter-lake comparisons and show many of the Rotorua Lakes having undergone significant change over the last two decades while continuing to be vulnerable to further changes from invasive plants and water quality deterioration.
-As well as providing a cost effective monitoring tool for regional and national reporting requirements, LakeSPI information is also used to prioritise management objectives such as for surveillance strategies, appropriate protection measures for high value lakes and potential restoration objectives for degraded lakes.
+LakeSPI results have provided valuable inter-lake comparisons and show many of the Rotorua Lakes have undergone significant change over the last two decades while continuing to be vulnerable to further changes from invasive plants and water quality deterioration over the short term (last 5 years).
+As well as providing a cost effective monitoring tool for regional and national reporting requirements, LakeSPI information can also be used to prioritise management objectives such as for surveillance strategies, appropriate protection measures for high value lakes and potential restoration objectives for degraded lakes.